Good Work Library

 • BonBon and Old Tibetan frontier texts: Dunhuang ritual materials, divination manuals, funeral rites, myths, law, contracts, royal inscriptions, and imperial Buddhist documents.
 (69)

-• ChineseChinese texts and translations in the Good Works Library.
-(19)
+• ChineseChinese Buddhist and popular devotion, salvationist scripture, body-cultivation writing, and source-facing translations in the Good Works Library.
+(28)

 • ConfucianConfucian classics, commentaries, moral philosophy, ritual theory, and East Asian traditions of cultivation and governance.
 (14)